mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 For the handcrafted features part, we did the following:

-**Preprocessing**:

-- Converted images to grayscale.
-- Resized to 64×64 pixels.
+**Preprocessing**: Converted images to grayscale and resized to 64×64 pixels.

-**Feature Extraction**:

-- Apply Histogram of Oriented Gradients (HOG).

-**Models Used**:
+**Feature Extraction**: Applied Histogram of Oriented Gradients (HOG) to capture edge and texture information by computing gradient orientations in localized regions of the image, emphasizing shape and structure for effective classification.

-- *SVM* with an RBF kernel
-- *Neural Network* (MLP) with a 100 hidden layers and ReLU activations, optimized using Adam
+**Models Used**: We used an SVM classifier with an RBF kernel, along with a Multilayer Perceptron with 100 hidden layers, ReLU activation, optimized using Adam.

 For the CNN part, we did the following:

-**CNN Architecture**:

-- Conv2D layers with Tanh activation.
-- Pooling & Dropout for regularization.
-- Fully connected layers & Sigmoid activation for classification.
+**CNN Architecture**: 2 convolutional layers with 32 and 64 filters respectively along with max pooling, followed by a dense layer with 128 filters and then a dropout layer.
+Other hyperparameters like learning rates, activations, epochs and batch sizes were tuned and selected.

 ### Segmentation

 We tried the following traditional methods:

-- **kmeans**: Run a simple kmeans clustering based on each pixel's rgb values with k=2
-- **gmm**: Again a simple clustering algorithm that is run with n_components = 2
-- **thresholding**: Here we use otsu's method of thresholding.
+- K-Means: Performed K-Means clustering on pixel RGB values to segment the image into two clusters, aiming to distinguish mask and non-mask regions.
+- GMM: Applied Gaussian Mixture Models for clustering, treating the image as a mixture of two distributions to separate the facemask region.
+- Thresholding: Used Otsu’s method to determine an optimal threshold value for segmenting the facemask region from the background.
-- **watershed**: Use the watershed algorithm and morphological operations to segment the image.
-More than just mask and non-mask regions may form.
+- Watershed: Utilized the Watershed algorithm combined with morphological operations to segment the image.
+This method may produce more than just mask and non-mask regions.
-- **canny**: Use the canny edge detector to detect edges.
-Post this we consider two methods.
-The first one involves detecting horizontal and vertical coordinates where edges are prominent.
-The regions between the prominent edges is then filled to obtain the segmented output.
-The next one involves running a bfs and considering large edges only.
-Then using these edges, the minimum and maximum x and y coordinates are chosen to approximate the location of the mask.
-If edges are prominent in other parts of the image such other than at the mask face boundary of within the mask, we may go wrong.
+- Canny: Apply the Canny edge detector to identify edges, followed by two different approaches for segmentation:
+   - Detect prominent horizontal and vertical edges, then fill regions between them to obtain the segmented mask.
+   - Perform a breadth-first search (BFS) to identify large edges, then use the minimum and maximum x and y coordinates of these edges to approximate the mask’s location.
+If strong edges appear outside the mask region, segmentation accuracy may be affected.

 ---

 For the U-Net part, we did the following:

+**Preprocessing**: Converted images to grayscale and resized to 64×64 pixels.
+**Architecture**: The model follows a standard U-Net architecture with an encoder and a decoder part, and skip connections for preserving spatial features.
+ - The encoder block (downsampling) has 4 separable convolutional blocks with 32, 64, 128 and 512 filters respectively, with max pooling after each of the first 3 layers.
+The final convolution layer is the bottleneck layer, bridging the encoder and decoder while capturing high-level features
+ - The decoder block upsamples the feature maps back to the size of the input using 3 transposed convolution layers with 128, 64 and 32 filters respectively, and restores details using skip connections.
+A final convolution layer with sigmoid activation + thresholding is used to produce a binary mask that segments the facemask region.

 ## Experiments

 ### Classification

-- **Train-Test Split**: 80% train, 20% test (stratified).
-- **Hyperparameter-tuning** : Hyperparameter tuning was done using grid-search cv for both the models.
-- **SVM**: Trained with RBF kernel for non-linear separability.
-- **MLP**: One hidden layer (100 neurons, ReLU, Adam, 500 epochs).

-- Trained the CNN model using different optimizers, batch sizes, and activation functions.
-- Evaluated the accuracy for 5 epochs on the validation set.
+All 3 models were thoroughly evaluated with a variety of hyperparameters like number of layers, activations, kernels, number of epochs, optimizers, batch sizes, learning rates, number of filters etc.

 ### Segmentation